bdukes/out-of-our-minds/content/articles/portion-sizes-for-sweet-drinks.md

 One drank sodas as an infant abroad before he was in our care.
 He still loves all the bubbly drinks he can get his hands on.
 We ask friends to give him sparkling water for his birthday or at holidays and he gets his fill.
 We also get a mango nectar drink for a birthday gift, which comes in a can and is full of sugar, so it feels like a soda/pop treat- without the bubbles (or disappointment of going flat when he wants it to last two days!)

-<b id="f1">*</b> We use collagen to strengthen the nails and hair of our kiddo who experienced a lack of proper nutrients and is still playing catch up.
-Due to several reasons his nails peel and crack and this has helped a lot! [↩](#a1)
+<ooom-footnote id="1">We use collagen to strengthen the nails and hair of our kiddo who experienced a lack of proper nutrients and is still playing catch up.
+Due to several reasons his nails peel and crack and this has helped a lot!</ooom-footnote>